Skip to main content.

 Gapless looping MP3 tracks

 Due to the file format and the algorithm of MP3 tracks, creating a loop without a gap or click is a little involved, especially when using a hardware player.
-The H0420 MP3 controller can play gapless MP3 audio loops, provided that special software has processed the MP3 track.
+The H0420 MP3 controller and the Starling audio controller can play gapless MP3 audio loops, provided that special software has processed the MP3 track.

 Example tracks & processing software are available from this site, as well as a detailed presentation of how it works.